KQM-git/TCL/fluff/overworld.md

 * Coordinates from in-game could be translated into the Official Teyvat Interactive Map and vice versa for easier navigation.
 * Character coordinates change whenever the game state is not frozen (unpaused single player).

+## Health And Revive Mechanics

+* Revives party at 35% Max HP when all party members die.
+* Revives happen at the closest teleport waypoint, domain, or statue of the seven relative to where the last member died.
+* Drowning or falling into the void only removes 10% of Max HP during revive.

 ## Evidence Vault

 {% page-ref page="../evidence/fluff/overworld.md" %}